Distance Learning Resources

 To register for a Girl Scout program, first complete an online registration form.
 After receiving your registration, a member of our staff will contact you to confirm and collect your required $20 refundable deposit (if your total is $20 or more).
 Your final count and payment will be due two weeks prior to your program.
 Please contact the Education Department if you have questions about our Girl Scout programs.

 Dumbarton House offers educational field trips for students in Kindergarten through 8th Grade.
 Our field trips are tailored to meet the Common Core School Standards and DC and Virginia school standards.
 View standards alignment for our Time Travelers and Capital Quest Programs.

-To register for a field trip, please contact Stephanie Boyle at email@example.com or 202-337-2288 x222.
-School programs are available Tuesday through Friday.
-A maximum of 36 2nd-8th grade students and 25 K-1st grade students can be accommodated.
-All programs have a minimum of 8 students required.
-If you have a larger group, please contact the Education Department to discuss options.
+To register for a field trip, please complete a field trip request form.
+School programs are available Wednesday through Friday.
+All programs have a minimum requirement of 8 students.
+A maximum of 36 students can be accommodated per field trip.
+If you have a larger group, please contact the Education Department to discuss available options.

 The Museum’s programs are available to all students and Scouts as the hands-on programs are developed to connect with all learning styles.
 Given enough notice, Museum Educators can adapt programs to fit the specific needs of your students or Scouts.
 The Museum is wheelchair accessible.

 Contact the Education Department, Monday-Friday, 9am-4pm.
 202-337-2288 x222 or email@example.com